 The first years of life are a critical period for brain development.
 At this time, the brain is at its most malleable, which presents a time of both great opportunity and vulnerability for a baby.
-Social interactions during this period are essential for a child’s language development.
-That’s why it’s important for parents to understand the vital role they play in their little one’s learning success.
+Social interactions and parental engagement during this period are essential for a child’s language development.
+That’s why parents need to understand the vital role they play in their little one’s learning success.

 Anne Fernald, director of the Center for Infant Studies at Stanford University, is a leading researcher on this topic.
 The studies she has led have found that, although verbal abilities are influenced by genetic factors to some extent, early experiences are just as, or even more, important.
-In one of her studies about language development, she discovered that, by the time they entered school, 5 year-old children that lacked proper language stimulation fell more than two years behind their more stimulated peers on standardized language development tests.
-Fernald identified three main factors parents should take into consideration in order to avoid this lag: the child’s access to directed speech, increased word quantity and quality (rich and varied), and gestures from parents.
+In one of her studies about language development, she discovered that, by the time they entered school, 5-year-old children that lacked proper language stimulation fell more than two years behind their more stimulated peers on standardized language development tests.
+Fernald identified three main factors in parental engagement that adults should take into consideration to avoid this lag: the child’s access to directed speech, increased word quantity and quality (rich and varied), and the use of gestures from parents.

 As shown above, the best way to boost language development is for parents and caregivers to focus on verbal interactions.
-Parents should try to talk to their kids as frequently as possible —the sooner they start, the better!
-Parents should try to fit conversations into daily activities (whatever the activity may be, it can be explained out loud to the child!).
-By increasing parental verbal engagement, the potential to change the course of their little one’s vocabulary growth, language development, and future reading skills is very high.
+Try to talk to your little one as frequently as possible —the sooner you start, the better!
+Also, you can try to fit conversations into daily activities (whatever the activity may be, it can be explained out loud to your child!).
+Remember, by increasing verbal interactions and parental engagement, the potential to change the course of your little one’s vocabulary acquisition, language development, and future reading skills is very high!

 If you want to get started on verbal interactions, here’s one of our activities that has ideas for just that!
 Take a look here: